-In collaboration with international and Libyan stakeholders, IOM seeks to meet the growing operational challenges presented by conflict, displacement and irregular migration; advance understanding of migration issues and opportunities; encourage social and economic development through migration and uphold the well being of migrants and Libyan society more broadly.
-In this dynamic context, IOM's operations remain flexible and adaptable, rooted in participatory and rights-based approaches, with protection mainstreamed across its interventions.
-IOM Libya's overarching vision to ensure orderly and humane migration; promote international cooperation on migration issues; support practical solutions to migration challenges and provide humanitarian assistance to migrants (including persons of concern and internally displaced persons) and crisis-affected populations.
+In collaboration with Libyan and international stakeholders, despite the growing operational challenges presented by political and economic instability, displacement and irregular migration, IOM seeks to alleviate suffering through the provision of assistance to crisis-affected populations as well as to advance understanding of the mobility dimensions of crisis; encourage transition and stabilization efforts through migration and uphold the well-being of migrants and Libyan society more broadly.
+In this dynamic context, IOM's operations remain flexible and adaptable, rooted in participatory and rights-based approaches, with gender and protection mainstreamed across its interventions.

 IOM Libya’s programmes will benefit people in need of humanitarian assistance, both migrants and IDPs.
 According to the Libya 2020 HRP, an estimated 880,000 people are in need of humanitarian assistance.